The Murder of Colleen Slemmer

+Pike had a troubled and difficult life as a child, and she dropped out of high school, then joined the Job Corps.
 Dr. Engum, a psychiatrist who testified at her trial, described Pike as an "extremely bright young woman," and said that Pike had an IQ score of 111.
-According to Dr. Engum, tests showed Pike had no symptoms of brain damage and that she was not insane.
-However, Dr. Engum concluded that she suffers from very severe borderline personality disorder.
+According to Dr. Engum, tests showed Pike had no symptoms of brain damage and was not insane, however, he also concluded that she suffers from a very severe borderline personality disorder.

-The State presented the testimony of Harold James Underwood, Jr., a police officer who worked the crime scene.
-Underwood testified that the defendant came to the scene with several other females.
-Pike asked Underwood why the area had been marked off, and asked him about the identity of the victim, and whether or not the police had any suspects.
+The State presented testimony from Harold James Underwood, Jr., a police officer who worked the crime scene.
+Underwood testified that Pike came to the scene with several other females, asked Underwood why the area had been marked off, asked him about the identity of the victim, and asked whether or not the police had any suspects.
 None of the other females spoke during the fifteen minutes the group was there.
-Underwood said Pike appeared amused and giggled and moved around.

-Soon after her arrest, Pike confessed to the torture and murder of Slemmer, but insisted to police that they were just trying to scare her.
-According to court testimony, Slemmer was taunted, beaten, and slashed for the next thirty minutes, and a pentagram was carved on her chest.
-Then Pike smashed Slemmer's skull with a large chunk of broken asphalt, killing her.
+After her arrest, Pike confessed to the torture and murder of Slemmer, but insisted to police that they were just trying to scare her.
+According to court testimony, Slemmer was attacked by Pike and Shipp while Peterson acted as a lookout as soon as they got to the secluded spot.
+Slemmer was taunted, beaten, and slashed for the next thirty minutes, and a pentagram was carved on her chest.
+Then Pike smashed her skull with a large chunk of broken asphalt, killing her.
+Pike kept a piece of the skull and was showing it off at school.
+Within thirty-six hours the three were arrested.

-Knoxville Police Department Investigator York testified that Pike submitted to a statement a day after Slemmer's body was found.
+Pike was charged with first degree murder and conspiracy to commit murder.
+Knoxville Police Department Investigator York testified that Pike submitted to a statement a day after the body was found.

 Pike said she and an accomplice stabbed and slashed Slemmer, and she threw a rock that struck the victim in the head.
 When Slemmer tried to run, Pike made a long cut in her back.